-James George Moylan was educated at St Jarlath’s College, Tuam, in County Clare, and in 1842–47 at the Royal College of St Patrick, Maynooth.
+James George Moylan was educated at St Jarlath’s College, Tuam, in County Galway, and in 1842–47 at the Royal College of St Patrick, Maynooth.
 In 1848 he entered the British customs service in London.
 He resigned three years later and went to the United States, where he was attached to the Chilean delegation in Washington.
 At that point he began a distinguished career in journalism.
-From about 1852 to 1854 he was Washington correspondent for the New York Daily Times and wrote for several other papers; in 1854–56 he was a member of the Times staff.
+From about 1852 to 1854 he was the Washington correspondent for the New York Daily Times and wrote for several other papers; in 1854–56 he was a member of the Times staff.
 He came to Upper Canada in 1856 as professor of classics and English literature in the Jesuit college at Guelph, a position he held until 1858.

 In that year he and James J. Mallon bought out the Catholic Citizen of Toronto and continued it there as the Canadian Freeman.
-Moylan was editor and from 1859 sole proprietor.
+Moylan was editor and, from 1859, sole proprietor.
 Under his trenchant and partisan pen, the paper attracted a wide constituency in Upper Canada as the defender of Irish Catholic causes (the Irish made up the greater part of the province’s Catholics).
 Often it reflected the views of Thomas D’Arcy McGee*, a leading Catholic spokesman in politics.
-Always close to the hierarchy, and especially to Bishop John Joseph Lynch*, who frequently received editorial space, the journal opens a door to the values and opinions of the Irish Catholic community.
+Always close to the hierarchy, and especially to Bishop John Joseph Lynch*, who frequently received editorial space, the journal opened a door to the values and opinions of the Irish Catholic community.
 In contrast to the growing Sabbatarianism of many Protestant journals, the Freeman in 1862 supported Sunday street-railway service in Toronto as a means of facilitating leisure activity for the working class.
 The paper consistently backed legislation to extend the rights of separate schools; it regarded the Separate School Bill, introduced in 1860 by Richard William Scott*, as an improvement but by no means the final solution.
 It was over the schools issue, in fact, that Moylan, to McGee’s initial chagrin, broke with George Brown* and the Reformers in 1860, when it became clear that Protestant Reformers would not support Catholic institutions.
 The Freeman strongly favoured the union of the Canadas as the best protection for minority religious rights and was critical of the political program of John Sandfield Macdonald*, provincial co-premier in 1862–64, whose Scottish brand of Catholicism and whose support for the principle of the double majority as a solution to constitutional difficulties were not to its liking.
 The paper reserved its most vitriolic editorials for the Clear Grit branch of the Reformers, which it often described as republican, and for George Brown, who was regularly denounced for his bigotry.